richgieg/NeighborhoodMap/README.md

 - Extract the ZIP file
 - Install [Python](https://www.python.org/downloads/) (method varies by OS... if you're on Linux you probably have it already)
 - Download and extract [ngrok](https://ngrok.com/download)
-- In a terminal, navigate to the NeighborhoodMapProject `dist` directory
+- In a terminal, navigate to the NeighborhoodMap `dist` directory
 - Run `python -m SimpleHTTPServer 8080`
 - In a different terminal, navigate to the location of the extracted `ngrok` binary
 - Run `./ngrok http 8080` on Linux, or `ngrok http 8080` on Windows